pedroprata44/cuponsninja/README.md

 # Cupons Ninja
-## A fast and security plataform to enjoy coupons discount!
+## A fast and security plataform to enjoy discount coupons!

 #### How development?
 1. clone the repository